buzusima/tic-tac-toe/README.md

 # Tic Tac Toe
-This game mode features Player vs. Bot only.
-The player is designated as "X," and the bot is designated as "O."
+Experience the classic game of Tic Tac Toe with customizable options!
+Choose your board size for varied challenges, and decide whether to play against a friend or a bot.

 ### Prerequisite
-The game uses an OAuth login system, requiring players to sign in using Google.
+The game uses an OAuth login system, requiring game owner to sign in using Google.
 To enable this feature, obtain the GOOGLE_CLIENT_ID from Google and add it to the configuration file before running the game.

 For guidance on obtaining the GOOGLE_CLIENT_ID, please follow this link: https://support.google.com/cloud/answer/6158849?hl=en